The Bankrate promise

 “Without the proper titling of assets, you still have to go through probate, and you just spent all that money and time creating the revocable trust and still have to go through probate at death,” says Lo.

-However, one downside is that wills may have to be signed and witnessed in person, although some states have temporarily allowed video conferencing to comply with social distancing and limit the spread of the coronavirus.
+However, one downside is that wills may have to be signed and witnessed in person, although some states have allowed video conferencing following the Covid-19 pandemic.

 2. A trust is better for an incapacitated person